 - Logs in context, which provides full invocation and function level logs right along side the metrics, attributes, and trace data.

-- Query your data with an automatic facet builder, which instantly facets your dashboards and charts by attribute or function to explore custom data, without having to write queries.
+- Easy ability to query your data with an automatic facet builder, which instantly facets your dashboards and charts by attribute or function to explore custom data, without having to write queries.